pace187/jumpone/README.md

 After cloning the repo, run `npm install` from your project directory.

-To start the local development server use `npm run dev`.
+To start the local development server run `npm start`.

 ## Deploying to Production